From Australia to Germany, global florists adapt to pandemic realities.

 engage customers.
 Credit: Bloom & Wild Instagram

-With the pandemic drastically accelerating the shift to online shopping, having a user-friendly digital payments solution – for both customers and merchants – is a gamechanger.
+the shift to online shopping, having a user-friendly digital payments solution – for both customers and merchants – is a gamechanger.

 “Being a digitally native brand has undoubtedly helped us throughout the pandemic,” said Bloom & Wild’s Gary Taylor, adding that about a quarter of the business’ payments come through PayPal.
 While Bloom & Wild has always been a digital-first company, its team has recently introduced creative new ways to improve the customer experience, including “boredom-busting” digital content, like handy how-to videos for arranging flowers at home.

-Speaking in a recent episode of PayPal’s The Adaptables Podcast, Herbivore Florals’ Luke explained some of the adaptations he’s made while navigating these challenging times.
+The Adaptables Podcast, Herbivore Florals’ Luke explained some of the adaptations he’s made while navigating these challenging times.
 Early in the pandemic, Luke’s brother Curtis, a well-known chef, saw demand for restaurant delivery orders climbing, which sparked Luke’s decision to apply similar thinking to his flower business.

 He started offering contactless delivery for free to local customers in Melbourne – a simple gesture that helped build goodwill.
 Because Australians were staying home, demand for Mother’s Day deliveries actually climbed, making it one of the busiest holidays Herbivore Florals has experienced – a silver lining in otherwise challenging times.